 As a rule, European countries have agreements between them to avoid double taxation.
 For this reason, in most cases, taxation takes place in Portugal.

 It’s also important to mention that, due to pressure from European countries like Finland and Sweden, which classified Portugal as a “Tax Eldorado” since its citizens were migrating to Portugal in order to take advantage of this tax incentive, the Portuguese government changed NHR rules in 2020.

 Thus, with the changes affected, retirees who apply for NHR will be taxed at 10% (instead of a total tax exemption) on pensions paid by their country of origin.

-This is, however, a rate that is still extremely low, compared to the taxation of other countries, which can even exceed 50%.
+This is, however, a rate still extremely low compared to other countries’ taxation, which can even exceed 50%.

 In a standard situation in Portugal, retirement income would have to be taxed by the general regime for Portuguese citizens, which may reach up to the rate of 48%.

-It’s important to emphasize that this is a regime that has received praise but also a lot of criticism, both internally (in Portugal) and abroad.
+It’s important to emphasize that this regime has received praise but also a lot of criticism, both internally (in Portugal) and abroad.

 For this reason, regarding the possibility of further changes, we recommend you carry out the application as soon as possible.
 So that you profit from the current benefits.

 What’s the procedure to apply for the Non-Habitual Resident regime?